 A lengthy article about Kusu in a 1932 Straits Times report introduced new elements to the story.
 It noted that some time in the "olden days", a Chinese fisherman who felt unwell was put ashore and, "in accordance with his dying wishes", was buried on the deserted island by his friends who also erected a tombstone for him.
 Not long after, a Malay fisherman died on the island was also buried there.
-Friends of the for the "legendary" version of Kusu Island that most of us are familiar with today in which the two men become sworn brothers.11
+Friends of the two fishermen became rich after dreaming about the deceased fishermen and began paying their respects to the spirits.
+10 This version of the story forms the basis for the "legendary" version of Kusu Island that most of us are familiar with today in which the two men become sworn brothers.11